fabianesqueda/Agave/README.md

 This is a collection of free open-source modules for VCV Rack.
 This is an ongoing project, so the number of modules is likely to grow rapidly over the following weeks!

-None of the modules is ready for release yet, but feel free to take them out for a spin.
-You can probably figure out how the modules work by examining the code, I'll be working on the front panels soon!
+For the time being, these modules are only available via this repository.
+They haven't been packaged for distribution yet.
 Instructions on how to load these modules into your VCV Rack development environment can be found [here](https://github.com/VCVRack/Rack) under "Building plugins".

+# Wavefolder

+This module implements a "wavefolding" operation on the incoming signal.
+Wavefolding is a operation in which signal values that exceed certain treshold are inverted or folded back (hence the name of the effect).
+When driven by a signal with low harmonic content (e.g. a sinusoid or triangular oscillator) this module generates complex harmonically-rich waveforms, making it ideal for a West Coast patch.
+The sharp folds introduced by this module are inspired by the timbre section of the iconic Buchla 259 complex oscillator.

+# Metallic Noise

+This module generates "metallic" or "pitched" noise inspired by the multi-oscillator arrays used in the Roland TR-808 and TR-606 drum machines to synthesize cymbal and hi-hat sounds.
+A great reference on cymbal synthesis using metallic noise can be found [here](https://web.archive.org/web/20160403120912/http://www.soundonsound.com/sos/Jul02/articles/synthsecrets0702.asp).

+# Lowpass Filter Bank

+This module implements a passive RC filter bank ideal for separating wideband signals, such as noise, into sub-bands.
+Perfect for percussive patches.

--Fabian
+-Fabian Esqueda
+01/2018